AntonRiab/ngx_pgcopy/README.md

 * **default**: `none`
 * **context**: `location, if location`

-**Attention.** If you whant to use it with nginx variable, you need to use "map" filter **to avoid injection**.
+**Attention:** If you whant to use it with nginx variable, you need to use "map" filter **to avoid injection**.
-Look at section "Sample configuration".
+Look at section "Sample configurations".

 pgcopy_delay